gwenaelMonier/taxi-map/README.md

 # Taxi map

-This app is a Uber clone made with react.
 Live demo with mocked data [here](http://taxi-map.surge.sh/).

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This app is a Uber clone made with react.
+It was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Commands